filecoin-project/FIPs/README.md

 **Technical FIPs, or Filecoin Technical Proposals (FTPs)** are designed to gather community feedback on technical Filecoin issues.
 These include changes to the Filecoin protocol, a change in block or transaction validity rules, and proposed application standards or conventions.
 They are then reviewed by the Filecoin community and the technical steering committee.

 **Organizational FIPs, or Filecoin Organization Proposals (FOPs)** allow the Filecoin community to propose, discuss, and achieve consensus on Filecoin governance.
-This includes procedures, guidelines, decision-making processes, and changes to the FIP or FRP processes.
+This includes procedures, guidelines, decision-making processes, and changes to FIP processes.

 **Recovery FIPs, or Filecoin Recovery Proposals (FRPs)** are intended to provide the Filecoin community with a forum to raise, discuss, and achieve consensus on fault recovery and chain rewrites, under a very limited, clearly-defined set of criteria (ex, in the case of protocol bugs destroying network value).
 The community will help define this process as needed in the coming months.